 These are a few of the most commonly used multi-factor authentication examples that companies should consider.

 The Versions of MFA

 For those who want to use Office 365, there are several versions of MFA from which to choose.
 Some of the most common examples include:

 - MFA for Office 365: In this manner, multi-factor authentication can be set up for licensed users of Office 365

-- Windows Azure MFA: Administrators are able to secure Windows Azure resources for their admins and users.
+- Windows Azure MFA: Administrators can secure Windows Azure resources for their admins and users.
 Some of the most common online resources through which MFA can be set up include LOB, VPN, and SaaS apps.

 These are a few of the most common manners in which users can apply multi-factor authentication.